The 4 main working styles — and why they’re all important

 team having a meeting

-How to work with different working styles
+How to work and manage employees with different working styles

 Be flexible with other styles

-When it comes to your peers, it’s important to be flexible as this lets you respect and value what the rest of your team brings to the table.
+When it comes to your peers, it’s important to be flexible, as this lets you respect and value what the rest of your team brings to the table.

 A large part of being flexible is recognising you may not have everything you need to succeed.
 Remember: there’s no I in team.